L3 Technologies

 L3 Technologies, formerly L-3 Communications Holdings, was an American company that supplied command and control, communications, intelligence, surveillance and reconnaissance (C3ISR) systems and products, avionics, ocean products, training devices and services, instrumentation, aerospace, and navigation products.
 Its customers included the Department of Defense, Department of Homeland Security, United States Intelligence Community, NASA, aerospace contractors, and commercial telecommunications and wireless customers.
-In 2019, it merged with Harris Corporation and was renamed to L3Harris Technologies.
+In 2019, it merged with Harris Corporation to form L3Harris Technologies.

 L3 was headquartered in Murray Hill, Manhattan, New York City.

 History

 L3 was formed as L-3 Communications in 1997 to acquire certain business units from Lockheed Martin that had previously been part of Loral Corporation.
 These units had belonged to Lockheed Corporation and Martin Marietta, which had merged three years before in 1993.
 The company was founded by (and named for) Frank Lanza and Robert LaPenta in partnership with Lehman Brothers.
 Lanza and LaPenta had both served as executives at Loral and Lockheed.